mihirchronicles/mihirchronicles.github.io/content/essays/who-defines-the-scope.md

 Over-provisioning your most important team and empowering them with decision-making authority will drive scope ownership.
 The key question for this team should be — “What is the primary objective that a team should deliver where the scope is not in conversation?”
 This approach ensures that you maintain a high-quality standard and ship the most valuable features to your customers.

 So, who owns the scope?
-The size of your company certainly influences that question.
-Regardless of the size, it’s crucial to understand your core purpose that drives the organizational structure.
-If you get your organization structure right, you will drive the impact for your customers.
+The size of your company will certainly influence your answer.
+Regardless of the size, it is crucial to understand your core purpose that drives the organizational structure.
+If you get your organizational structure right, you will drive the impact for your customers.
 Scope ownership is paramount if your organization is serious about execution.

 A symmetrical chart is not the desired outcome for your customers.
-They are not interested in your OKRs; they want solutions that make their lives easier so they can maintain their relationship with your organization.
+They are not interested in your OKRs; they want solutions that make their lives easier so they can continue their relationship with your organization.